NexusMutual/docs/docs/overview/claims-history/blockfi.md

 Claims assessors reviewed and approved Claims 174 and 177.
 These claims included proof of loss, which showed each affected member suffered a loss due to halted withdrawals.

-You can review the transactions related to each claim in the [BlockFi Claims Tracker](https://docs.google.com/spreadsheets/d/1U6cGApDL_crY5RJBa3PUOTMAa17acmWBpYk5ZOPpOls/edit?usp=sharing) and the [Nexus Mutual user interface](https://app.nexusmutual.io/assessment).
+You can review the transactions related to each claim in the [Nexus Mutual Claims Dune dashboard](https://dune.com/nexus_mutual/claims), [BlockFi Claims Tracker](https://docs.google.com/spreadsheets/d/1U6cGApDL_crY5RJBa3PUOTMAa17acmWBpYk5ZOPpOls/edit?usp=sharing) and the [Nexus Mutual user interface](https://app.nexusmutual.io/assessment).

 ### Denied claims